August 2025

 The art gallery that the Northampton Center for the Arts (NCFA) stewards at 33 Hawley is a space which supports NCFA’s mission to foster community connections through the arts.
 The Barn Door Gallery provides dedicated space to cultivate constantly evolving and transformative conversations between and among artists and viewers.
 In managing this community resource, NCFA uses the following intentions as a guide:

-NCFA will put out a call for exhibit proposals each May.
+• NCFA will put out a call for exhibit proposals each June.

-guest curation or shared exhibits
+• guest curation or group exhibits

-Please note that all artwork submitted must be available for sale (exceptions may apply) and NCFA retains a 20% commission on all artwork sold.
+Please note that all artwork submitted must be available for sale (exceptions may apply), and NCFA retains a 20% commission on all artwork sold.
 NCFA will host an opening reception in coordination with Arts Night Out (the second Friday of the month) and ask that the selected artists participate in a facilitated artist talk.

 The Barn Door Gallery is approximately 20’ x 26’ and has about 70-80 linear feet of wall space (depending on the kind of art being displayed).
 It has five pedestals, a movable wall, and tables may also be available for 3D work.